If you want to continue your nursing education beyond your LVN Program, you may want to consider the LVN to ADN Bridge program.

-An LVN to ADN Bridge program allows Licensed Vocational Nurses to earn their Associate Degree in Nursing by completing specified required prerequisite and nursing coursework.
-Once you complete your LVN to ADN Bridge program, you will be able to continue on to taking the NCLEX-RN exam and applying for your RN license.
+An LVN to ADN Bridge program allows Licensed Vocational Nurses to earn their Associate Degree in Nursing by completing required prerequisite and nursing coursework.
+Once you complete your LVN to ADN Bridge program, you will be able to continue on to taking the NCLEX-RN exam and getting licensed as an RN.

 What types of nursing careers can you pursue with an ADN?

-In addition to being a Registered Nurse, nurses with an ADN have titles such as Nurse Case Manager, Long Term Care Nurse, MDS Coordinator, Nursing Assistant, and Assistant Directory of Nursing.
+In addition to being a Registered Nurse, nurses with an ADN have titles such as Nurse Case Manager, Long Term Care Nurse, MDS Coordinator, and Assistant Director of Nursing.

 How much can you make with an ADN versus being an LVN?

-Median salaries for nurses with an ADN range from $53,000 - $74,000, depending on title and experience.
-Licensed Vocational Nurses, on the other hand, have a median pay of $41,540 per year.
-Salaries provided by Payscale and the Bureau of Labor Statistics
+The average salary for nurses with an ADN is $33,93 per hour, according to Indeed.com.
+Licensed Vocational Nurses, on the other hand, have a mean pay of $23,47 per hour, according to the Bureau of Labor Statistics.

 What are the requirements for admission to an LVN to ADN Bridge Program?